rqlite/rqlite.io/content/en/docs/API/api/_index.md

 The behaviour of rqlite if you explicitly issue `BEGIN`, `COMMIT`, `ROLLBACK`, `SAVEPOINT`, and `RELEASE` to control your own transactions is **not defined**.
 This is because the behavior of a cluster if it fails while such a manually-controlled transaction is not yet defined.
 It is important to control transactions only through the query parameters shown above.

 ## Handling Errors
-If an error occurs while processing a request, it will be indicated via the presence of an `error` key in the JSON response.
+Errors are indicated in two ways.
+Some error conditions will be flagged via `4xx` or `5xx` HTTP status codes, so you should always check that first.
+However, even if rqlite responds with HTTP `200` you should check for any errors that occurred while processing the request, which usually indicates an error at the database-level.
+These will be indicated via the presence of an `error` key in the JSON response.
 For example:

 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&timings' -H "Content-Type: application/json" -d "[